 In the Classification Survey during Construction, hydrostatic, watertight and performance tests are to be carried out in accordance with the relevant part of the Rules.
 Also the control systems and measuring device after installation are to receive the necessary tests, as deemed necessary by the Society.
-Furthermore, "Procedures for Testing Tanks and Tight Boundaries" is to be followed specified in Annex 1-16.
+In addition, the survey of watertight cable penetrations(bulkheads and decks) is to be in accordance with the following.
 (2021)